testsigmahq/testsigma-docs/src/pages/docs/on-premise setup/post-installation-checklist.md

 7. Validate system functionality by executing a test case and verifying results.
 8. Check that the SMTP setup for email communication is appropriately configured.
 9. Check whether screenshots are captured in execution reports to support visual testing process documentation.
+10. Verify that the customer does not receive any emails from Testsigma cloud.
+The developer should check that the property should not be set to cloud.